 Many of those who joined the new group from the Labour party had made reference to antisemitism as one of the reasons for choosing to leave, so I wondered if anti Muslim bigotry would also be treated as an equally abhorrent form of hatred, meaning none of the MPs could bare remaining in the party.

 Antisemitism and Islamophobia are both equally reprehensible forms of hatred and both must be treated equally and tackled.
-It appears however that bigotry towards Muslims in the Conservative party doesn’t seem to be of much concern to many of its MPs, let alone a reason for wanting to leave.
+It appears however that bigotry towards Muslims in the Conservative party isn’t of much concern to its MPs, let alone a reason for wanting to leave.

-The Conservative Party’s Islamophobia problem seems to be widespread.
+The Conservative Party’s Islamophobia problem is widespread.
 Zac Goldsmith chose to base much of his mayoral campaign on it when he sought to portray Sadiq Khan as a Muslim extremist, whilst Boris Johnson tried to use it to boost his leadership credentials when referring to Muslim women as “bank robbers and letterboxes“.

 After his comments, Tell MAMA, the campaign group that monitors anti Muslim hate crimes, reported a spike in attacks on Muslim women, with attackers referencing Boris’ comments.